KamilKaluza1/multi-step-form-main/README-template.md

 ### What I learned

-All my life I've been lied, check-box sign for real is border without 2 sides
+All my life I've been lied, check-box sign for real is border without 2 sides.

+if you don't add type of button and you press it then your site will be refresh.

+custom radio-buttons

+custom checkboxes

+destructuring HTML elements by using spread operator

 Oh Good!
 A LOT!